Written by Yvonne Newton, BA Theatre (ig: @eve_yve)

 Elizabeth: “I think the most important thing is that it’s ok for the transition to be difficult.
 I’m so glad I went to university where I did, even though it took me far longer than I thought to feel a sense of home – I would say that midway through second year my university town definitely felt like it was my home.

 I also wish I’d spoken to my friends from school about the experience more.
-I think it’s very easy to get caught up in the beginning of university, it’s also important to stay in contact with the people you’re close to, especially in first term when you’re just beginning to form friendships.
+It’s very easy to get caught up in the beginning of university so it’s also important to stay in contact with the people you’re close to.
+Especially in first term when you’re just beginning to form friendships.
 Having gone to an international school, even if my friends weren’t having the exact same experience as me at their universities, I felt like we related to each other’s’ backgrounds more strongly.
 When I eventually did have a few Skype chats with my school friends it did make everything seem less lonely.

 On a more practical note, when you meet someone for the first time in Welcome Week and they ask you where you’re from, definitely don’t just say England.
 I panicked and did this at a party once, and it lead to a lot of confused faces.”